 - Diets promote weight stigma.
 Weight stigma is discrimination or bias based on a person’s weight.
 Weight stigma is prevalent in our society, and a culture of dieting has heavily influenced that.
-As a society, we shame and blame people in larger bodies in the name of “health” and morality.
-Diet culture promotes a single acceptable “look”, declaring that only thin bodies are healthy and worthy ones and if you are in a larger body and not pursuing thinness that you are automatically “unhealthy” (a far cry from the truth).
-This puts bodies in a false moral hierarchy and obscures the fact that all bodies deserve the same respect.
+As a culture, we shame and blame people in fat bodies in the name of “health” and morality.
+Diet culture promotes a single acceptable “look”, declaring that only thin bodies are healthy and worthy ones and if you have a fat body and you’re not pursuing thinness then you are automatically “unhealthy” (a far cry from the truth).
+This puts bodies in a false moral hierarchy and obscures the fact that all bodies deserve equal respect and care.

 - Diets can’t fix your life.
 So many of us believe that if we could just lose weight then __________.
 Then we could find a partner.
 Then we could get that promotion.
 Then we could wear that swimsuit.
 Then we could love ourselves.
 The problem is that none of those things have anything to do with food or weight loss, and as a result, the act of dieting and losing weight won’t help us get to the root of those issues.
 Dieting is so often used as an escape—a way to ignore what’s really going on and blame our bodies for our problems.
 But all that thinness will bring you is a thin body.
 You’ll still be left with all of the other stuff to figure out on the other side.